I wanted to

 they also sacrificed their children in the fire to this idol god.
 (Jer.

-the wicked, bringing their land to ruin.
-But before he carries out his judgment
+the wicked, and bring their land to ruin.
+But before he executes his judgment

 upon anyone, he always gives ample warning, for, as he says, “perhaps they

-In order to warn his people of the imminent calamity, Jehovah commissioned
+In order to warn his people of the coming calamity, Jehovah commissioned

 Jeremiah to proclaim his message to the people.
 His requirement for keeping

-alive was clear and simple: “Serve the king of Babylon and keep living.”
+alive at that time was clear and simple: “Serve the king of Babylon and keep living.”

-But to the people that was treasonous.
+But to go over to the Babylonians was considered treasonous!
 The Babylonians were their enemy!
-To

-that Jehovah was going to deliver them out of the hands of the Babylonians.
+that he was going to deliver them out of the hands of the Babylonians.
+(Jer.

 Jehovah has said concerning the prophets who are prophesying in my name and whom